JunfengGaolab/Poinsettia-Challenge-/README.md

 Step3: eval.py to get mAP

 ## Detection results
-The red rectangular is ground truth, and the blue is the prediction bounding box of SSD detection model.
+The red rectangular is ground truth, and the blue is the prediction bounding box of SSD detection model, the score is confidence of pot and poinsettia classification.

 poinsettia64            |  poinsettia35
 :-------------------------:|:-------------------------: